theunknowninfinite/robot_navigation_with_ML/README.md

 # Contents of Folders
 * Code has the code used for the Project
-* Figures contains all the figures used in the prentation and report
+* Figures contains all the figures used in the presentation and report